Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry: THEORY

 The most crucial step in VL pupillometry is approximating the pupil contour with an ellipse\cite{wyatt1995form} as we want to observe the variation in the average pupil diameter.
 An ellipse can be defined by a quintuple - $\varepsilon:(x_c,y_c,2a,2b,\theta)$ where $(x_c,y_c)$ are the coordinates of the center of the pupil. $(a,b)$ are the lengths of the semi-major and semi-minor axis respectively and $\theta$ is the angle of the ellipse measured counterclockwise from the horizontal axis as illustrated in Fig.~\ref{fig:ellparam}.

 The ellipse parameters for the pupil masks were obtained using a least squares\cite{fitzgibbon1996direct} algorithm available in OpenCV.
-Outliers were removed by ignoring images that had an elliptical pupil contour having a solidity or aspect ratio less than 0.5.
+Outliers were removed by ignoring images that had an elliptical pupil contour having a solidity or aspect ratio less than 0.5. \redc{Solidity is the ratio of the area of the elliptical contour to the area of its convex hull.
+Aspect ratio is defined as ratio of width to height of the bounding rectangle of the ellipse}.
 The detailed description of data preprocessing step is given in reference\cite{mandal2021deep}.